ERITREA – The Trip

 Bring clothes for all seasons (cool in Asmara, hot in Massawa)

-Safety good.
-Curfew at 11pm.
+Safety is good.
+Curfew at 11 pm.

 Accommodation: Africa Pension 450 EN (30 US$) for 1.
 Great value but no internet.

-Crystal hotel 83 USD per night with breakfast for 2, has wifi.
+Crystal Hotel 83 USD per night with breakfast for 2, has wifi.

 Luna Hotel in Massawa 600 EN for 1